-Our process is incredibly flexible, and there is very little that we cannot screen print.
-Industrial labelling is a speciality of ours, and we've been manufacturing high quality labelling for over 30+ years.
+Our screen printing process is incredibly flexible, and there is very little that we cannot screen print.
+Industrial labelling is a speciality of ours, and we've been manufacturing high quality labelling for over 30 years.

 Mancunian Samuel Simon had the foresight to see where things were heading.
 He was granted an English patent covering screen printing in 1907.

 Technological advancement meanwhile was such that by the 1930s distinctions could be made between artistic (serigraphy) and industrial variations and before long the sheer versatility of screen printing spawned mass production.

 Movie posters, t-shirts, flyers, record covers, signage and more were all birthed and marketing methods the world over transformed.

 Groundbreaking art and artists furthered the appeal.
 Andy Warhol popularised the technique, adopting Marilyn Monroe as his model of choice when creating a now iconic canvass in 1962.

 Inspired by her untimely death, Warhol produced the Marilyn Dipytych – 50 images of the American actress, half of which are brightly coloured, the other much darker and hinting at sinister connotations.

 In 2004 Warhol’s masterpiece was ranked third in a Guardian poll of the most influential art ever created.

 He’s not the only creative to make his name on the back of screen printing designs however.
 The likes of Steve Harrington, Cody Hudson, and Deanne Checuk bring modernity to an age old method.
 Why?
 Because the process allows for imagination and experimentation, something they cherish.
 More and more designers are harking back to this approach, drawn to the uniqueness of the end product.